 When the bands are relatively far apart, it means volatility is high.
 If you have good directional evidence of a rally or a rout, high volatility is not a worry because we expect a trend to continue in the same direction until something comes along to disrupt it.
 However, consider that you would also get wide bands in an untrended but spiky price series.
 When traders are of wildly different views on where a price should go, you can see a spike high that may be over 100 points from a spike low only two hours or two days later.

 The next chart depicts the euro on a one-hour basis.
-You see a narrow band widening out to a wide band on a spike high followed by a spike low, but you would be hard-pressed to say there is any directional trend on this chart.
+You see a wide band turning into a narrow band before widening again on a spike high, followed by an upside breakout and establishment of an upward trend.

 Combining with Other Indicators